makhaller/MulensModel_Crash_Course/README.md

 Run the notebooks in numerical order.

 The notebooks use MulensModel version 3.11.0.
-You can confirm the installedversion with:
+You can confirm the installed version with:

 import MulensModel as mm